Table of Contents

 CNC machining, or computer numerical control machining, is a type of precision machining that’s automated, enabling high accuracy and extreme precision.
 Not only can CNC machining attain a degree of complexity and intricacy that traditional precision machining technology can’t, it’s also cost-effective, especially when producing complex parts.

-• Long gone are the days of people working levers, handling products excessively, and pushing buttons.
-The computer components of CNC machines are now the “live operator,” manipulating the cutting tools and shaping the material.
+Long gone are the days of people working levers, handling products excessively, and pushing buttons.
+The computer components of CNC machines manipulate the cutting tools and shape the material.

 Standard CNC machining processes may include the following machining techniques: